ruwanliyanage123/repair-mart/README.md

 # singleton pattern
     To create a singleton class we have several ways one of them as follows.
+This is a way to lazy loading.

     (5)
     public final class InternalDatabase {